MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/server-auth-cert.md

 1. Select the **Subscription** and **Resource group** that you'll use for the CMG.

 1. In the **Virtual machine scale set name** field, type the prefix that you want.
-For example `GraniteFalls`.
+For example, `GraniteFalls`.

 1. Select the **Region** that you'll use for the CMG.
 For example, **(US) West US**.